A Model of Collaboration Network Formation with Heterogenous Skills: A General Model of Skills, Problem Solving, and Collaboration Networks

 \subsection{Complementary Skills Networks}

 For a given a set of collaborations, $C=\left\{ C_{1}...C_{N}\right\} $, the collaboration network is represented by an adjacency matrix, $g\left(C\right)$, where $g_{ij}\left(C\right)=1$ if $j\in C_{i}$.
 Note that the network is directed--since $j\in C_{i}$ does not necessarily imply $i\in C_{j}$, it may be that $g_{ij}\left(C\right)\ne g_{ji}\left(C\right)$.
 However, the links are mutual, in the sense that $j$ will never want to terminate a link (see Section \ref{sec:Stability-and-Efficiency} for further discussion).
 When all collaborators are chosen optimally (that is, when $C_{i}\in\mathbb{C}_{i}\,\forall i$), I will call the result a \emph{complementary skills network }(or \emph{complementarity network} for short). \begin{defn*} A network, $g\left(C\right)$, is a \emph{complementary skills network (complementarity network) }if each individual in the network chooses a minimal set of collaborators required to solve her problem--eg: if $C_{i}\in\mathbb{C}_{i}\,\forall i$. \end{defn*} Since the set of minimal subcovers each individual ($\mathbb{C}_{i}$), depends on the distribution of skills in the population, I use $\Gamma\left(\Psi\right)$ to denote the set of complementary skills networks for a particular distribution of skills, $\Psi$.
 In other words, $\Gamma\left(\Psi\right)$ is a set of networks over which all individuals are maximizing utility.
-In all of the measures that follow, I will average over all networks in $\Gamma\left(\Psi\right)$. \footnote{Ironically, the great strength of social networks (their rich heterogeneity) also makes them difficult to work with.
-One method for simplifying this problem is to divide networks into equivalence classes of networks that are similar in some meaningful way.
-Here, the networks are divided into equivalence classes according to the individual agents' indifference condition.
-That this division is not arbitrary--but rather a nature result of the decision rule--is one of the great strengths of this particular model. }
+In all of the measures that follow, I will average over all networks in $\Gamma\left(\Psi\right)$.\footnote{Note that this averaging has the effect of dividing the space of all possible networks into equivalent classes of networks that are functionally equivalent from the perspective on individuals in the community.
+This is a useful coarse-graining technique that may have applications outside of the current model.}